 There are scholarships out there for you too.
 After digging up what you can, begin looking elsewhere, and appreciate the fact that you are literally surrounded by scholarship opportunities.
 Indeed, BrokeScholar offers a massive library of:

 You can also search scholarships by field of study on BrokeScholar, which is one of the more effective ways for how to find scholarships.
 But there are plenty of additional ways to search for college scholarships to apply for.

 Check with your state of residence as well as the state of the institution you're planning on attending for any grants or scholarships offered.
-For example, a simple internet search of “NJ college scholarships” brings up an entire page of scholarships related to the state of New Jersey.
-Here’s a table with all 50 states and the scholarships to apply for:
+For example, a simple internet search of “Georgia college scholarships” brings up an entire page of scholarships related to the state of Georgia.

 Some scholarships you’ll find may cover the entire cost of college.
 But most tend to cover a portion of college costs.
 Either way, finding and applying for scholarships is worth the time and effort if you can save a few grand on going to college.